INSTRUCTIONS FOR AUTHORS

 Pre-publication Review of Proofs.
 Proofs of papers accepted for publication in Functional Ecology are sent out electronically (e-proofing).
 The corresponding author of the accepted paper will receive an e-mail from the typesetter when their proof is available on the e-proofing site.
 Instructions about how to mark-up proofs electronically using the PDF annotation tools will be provided.
 In the corresponding author's absence, arrangements should be made for a colleague to have access to the corresponding author's e-mails in order to retrieve the proofs.
 The editors reserve the right to correct the proofs, using the accepted version of the manuscript, if the author's corrections are overdue.
 Proofs should be checked carefully, and it is the corresponding author's responsibility to ensure they are correct.

-Licence to Publish Authors of accepted manuscripts will be required to grant Wiley-Blackwell an exclusive licence to publish the article on behalf of the British Ecological Society.
-Signing an Exclusive Licence Form is a condition of publication and papers will not be sent to the publisher for production unless a signed form is received.
+Licence to Publish Authors of accepted manuscripts will be required to grant Wiley an exclusive licence to publish the article on behalf of the British Ecological Society.
+Signing an Exclusive Licence Agreement (ELA) is a condition of publication and papers will not be published until a signed form is received.
 (Papers subject to government or Crown copyright are exempt from this requirement.)
-Exclusive Licence Forms may be downloaded from here.
-Please read carefully before signing: conditions are changed from time to time and may not be the same as the last time you completed one of these forms.
+Once a paper is accepted, the corresponding author will receive an email from Wiley prompting them to login to Author Services, where, via the Wiley Author Licencing Service (WALS), they will be able to complete the licence agreement on behalf of all co-authors.
+The terms and conditions of the ELA can be previewed in the samples associated with the Copyright FAQs here.
+Do not complete this PDF until you are prompted to do so by Author Services.
+Please read the licence form carefully before signing: conditions are changed from time to time and may not be the same as the last time you completed one of these forms.

-Early View All papers are published on Early View as soon as the authors' corrections have been made.
+Early View After the proofing stage, the 'Accepted Article' version will be replaced online by the Early View version.
+Early View articles are final, complete, full-text articles.
 Once your paper has been published you can post your abstract, plus a link to the article on Wiley Online Library, in your institutional repository or on your home page.
-Please refer to the publisher terms & conditions for re-use under the license agreed for details relating to the posting a PDF or a full text version of your article in your institutional repository or on your home page.
+Please refer to the publisher terms & conditions for re-use under the licence agreed for details relating to the posting a PDF or a full text version of your article in your institutional repository or on your home page.
 The full text of your article will be freely available after 24 months.

 Early View articles are complete and final.
 Because they are in their final form, no changes can be made after online publication.
 The nature of Early View articles means that they do not yet have volume, issue or page numbers, so Early View articles cannot be cited in the traditional way.
 They are therefore given a Digital Object Identifier (DOI), which allows them to be cited and tracked before allocation to an issue.
 After print publication, the DOI remains valid and can continue to be used to cite and access the article.
 More information about DOIs can be found at http://www.doi.org/faq.html.

 OnlineOpen OnlineOpen is available to authors of primary research articles who wish to make their article available to non-subscribers on publication, or whose funding agency requires grantees to archive the final version of their article.
-With OnlineOpen, the author, the author's funding agency, or the author's institution pays a fee to ensure that the article is made available to non-subscribers upon publication via Wiley Online Library, as well as deposited in the funding agency's preferred archive.
+With OnlineOpen, the author, their funding agency or institution pays a fee to ensure that the article is made available to non-subscribers upon publication via Wiley Online Library, as well as deposited in the funding agency's preferred archive.
 The charge for OnlineOpen publication is $3,000 (discounted to $2,250 for papers where the first or corresponding author is a current member of the British Ecological Society, www.britishecologicalsociety.org).
 For the full list of terms and conditions, click here.

 Following acceptance, any authors wishing to publish their paper OnlineOpen will be required to complete the payment form and will be given the option of signing a range of different Creative Commons licences, depending on author choice and funder mandate.